 ENGL 764.
-Teaching Workshop for Writing Instructors.
-3 Credits.
+Classroom Strategies For TA'S. 3 Credits.

 Introduction to current issues in composition pedagogy, research, and theory, focusing on how they inform teaching practices.
-Structured support and development in the teaching of first-year writing.
+Instruction on developing philosophy of and strategies for teaching through short position papers, literacy autobiography, and a sequence of assignments for ENGL 120.